Untitled-Document-1/Zorin-preseed/README.md

 ## File "kamera.reload.sh"
 This script is a reduced version of "script.sh".
 This is for times when the kernel is reinstalled due to the updates.
 This reloads the driver and recompile it.

-## Workflow to create an preseeded image
+## Workflow to create a preseeded image

+Use a Linux machine to do this.
+Windows can be used to build an ISO file for testing with VirtualBox, but the Windows-built ISO file won't be suitable for burning to a USB stick (it won't have been treated with `isobybrid`).

 1. Install the `syslinux-utils` to obtain `isohybrid`.
 This is needed to make the USB stick bootable:
 ```